cflg/cflg/README.md

 ## 👋 Hello!
-I'm a FullStack web developer with several years of experience in both backend and frontend projects.
-I'm currently expanding my expertise in artificial intelligence and data science.
-For over a year, I've been working remotely for a company, honing strong teamwork skills and fostering effective collaboration with my colleagues.

-## **About:**

 I’m a developer with experience building systems from the ground up, focusing on Oracle databases, PL/SQL, and scalable backend solutions.
 I specialize in turning complex processes into simple, efficient solutions by integrating data science, automation, and a strong results-driven mindset.
 I'm driven by a constant curiosity to learn and a passion for creating technology that truly works.

 ## **My Skills:**
 ### **Languages:**